netscisci/netscisci.github.io/schedule.md

 # Schedule

-The satellite workshop will take place in the afternoon of June 18 at Québec City, Canada in room 2102AB.
+The satellite workshop will take place in the afternoon of June 18 in room 2102AB.

 - 1 Opening remarks by [Vincent Larivière](https://unesco.ebsi.umontreal.ca/en/vincent-lariviere/) (15 minutes)
 - 4 [Contributed talks](https://netscisci.github.io/papers) (15 minutes talk + 3 minutes Q&A each)